Message from the Chairs

 Welcome to the Securities Litigation Committee’s webpage.
 We hope that you will visit regularly to find the latest information, news, and developments that affect your practice.

 The benefits of becoming a member of the Committee are substantial.
 The Committee’s paramount goal is to provide resources to those practicing or interested in securities litigation, arbitration or regulatory enforcement matters.
-We do this by (1) providing practitioners with a quarterly journal highlighting recent developments and providing insightful commentary and articles on significant issues and trends; (2) offering programming to members and non-members at the ABA Annual Meeting, the Section of Litigation Annual Conference, and standalone programs and regional conferences throughout the country; (3) creating and supporting Sound Advice podcasts and Roundtables on matters of interest; (4) providing updates and breaking news via this webpage and our Committee Listserv on emerging and developing topics; (5) creating and publishing topical books through the Section’s publishing arm; and (6) publishing an annual survey of broker-dealer litigation.
+We do this by (1) providing practitioners with a quarterly journal highlighting recent developments and providing insightful commentary and articles on significant issues and trends; (2) offering programming to members and non-members at the ABA Annual Meeting, the Section of Litigation Annual Conference, and standalone programs and regional conferences throughout the country; (3) creating and supporting Sound Advice podcasts and Roundtables on matters of interest; (4) providing updates and breaking news via this webpage and Connect forum on emerging and developing topics; and (5) creating and publishing topical books through the Section’s publishing arm.

-Though becoming a member requires no commitment, the opportunities to become involved are significant for practitioners with any level of experience from junior associates to the most seasoned litigators.
-In addition to subcommittees involved in managing the journal, the website, and publication of substantive books, the Securities Litigation Committee currently has 18 subcommittees covering the gamut of related substantive topics, from Accounting Issues to White Collar and Young Lawyers.
+Although becoming a member requires no commitment, the opportunities to become involved are significant for practitioners with any level of experience from junior associates to the most seasoned litigators.
+In addition to subcommittees involved in managing the journal, the website, and publication of substantive books, the Securities Litigation Committee currently has 21 subcommittees ranging from Accounting Issues to White Collar and Young Lawyers.
 Involvement in these subcommittees, and the Committee as a whole, provides members with opportunities to publish and to participate in all of the programming described above.
 The Committee is as strong as its membership is active, and we encourage anyone with an interest in contributing to step forward.

 In addition, membership in the Committee allows for attorneys to connect with others that share their focus.
-The opportunity to network with likeminded professionals from all over the United States through our bimonthly conference calls, the ABA Annual Meeting, the Section Annual Conference, the regional conferences, and participation in programming is unparalleled and one of the most significant benefits of membership.
+The opportunity to network with likeminded professionals from all over the United States through our monthly conference calls, the ABA Annual Meeting, the Section Annual Conference, the regional conferences, and participation in programming is one of the most significant benefits of membership.

 We look forward to working with the current Committee leadership, all of the Committee’s members, and those that will be joining soon.
 Please do not hesitate to contact any of us should you have any suggestions, questions, or concerns.